Notice of Privacy Practices

 - PURPOSE: Counseling and Mental Health Center (CMHC) and its professional staff, employees, and trainees follow the privacy practices described in this Notice.
 The Counseling and Mental Health Center keeps your mental health information in records that will be maintained and protected in a confidential manner, as required by law.
 Please note that in order to provide you with the best possible care and treatment, all professional staff involved in your treatment and employees involved in the health care operations of the agency have access to your records.

 - WHAT ARE TREATMENT and HEALTH CARE OPERATIONS?

 Your treatment includes sharing information among mental health care providers who are involved in your treatment.
 For example, if you are seeing both a CMHC physician (psychiatrist) and a CMHC counselor, they may share information in the process of coordinating your care.
 Treatment records may be reviewed as part an on-going process directed toward assuring the quality of CMHC operations.
 Staff members designated by the Quality Improvement Committee may access clinical records periodically to verify that CMHC standards are met.

-HOW WILL THE Counseling and Mental Health Center USE MY PROTECTED HEALTH INFORMATION?
+- HOW WILL THE Counseling and Mental Health Center USE MY PROTECTED HEALTH INFORMATION (PHI)?

-Your personal mental health record will be retained by the Counseling and Mental Health Center for approximately ten years after your last clinical contact with the agency.
-After that time has elapsed, the record will be shredded or burned or otherwise destroyed in a way that protects your privacy.
+Your personal mental health record will be retained by the Counseling and Mental Health Center for at least seven years after your last clinical contact with the agency.
+After that time has elapsed, the record will be shredded or otherwise destroyed in a way that protects your privacy.

-Until the records are destroyed they may be used, unless you ask for restrictions on a specific use or disclosure, for the following purposes:
+- Until the records are destroyed they may be used, unless you ask for restrictions on a specific use or disclosure, for the following purposes: Appointment reminders;

 - Notification when an appointment is cancelled or rescheduled by the Center;